bbottema/js-epub-maker/README.md

 /**
  * @epubType Optional.
 Allows you to add specific epub type content such as [epub:type="titlepage"]
  * @id Optional, but required if section should be included in toc and / or landmarks
  * @content Optional.
-Should not be empty if there will be no subsections added to this ection */
+Should not be empty if there will be no subsections added to this section */
 EpubMaker.Section = function(epubType, id, content, includeInToc, includeInLandmarks) {
     ...